zwets/sshrew/README.md

 ### Client side

-Once the above is done, test access from the client.

-    sudo ssh -F /usr/local/lib/sshrew/ssh.conf remotehost

-This should give `sh: 1: /var/lib/sshrew/entrypoint.sh: not found`, which is good.
-We now `scp` that script to the server:
+Now copy the `entrypoint.sh` script to the server, using the autorisation we just set up in the `ssh.conf`:

     sudo scp -F /usr/local/lib/sshrew/ssh.conf server/entrypoint.sh remotehost:

+If that gave errors, go back and retrace your steps till it works.

-Finally, install and enable the service on the client.
+Finally, install and enable autostart for the service on the client.
+This service will keep the connection running:

     sudo install -d /usr/local/lib/systemd/system
     sudo install -t /usr/local/lib/systemd/system -m 0644 client/sshrew.service